EelcoHoogendoorn/pycomplex/README.md

 ------------
 This library provides useful functionality in a wide range of computational and graphical modelling contexts
 - Computational modelling, such as fluid dynamics and electromagnetics
-- Surface modelling, subdivision curves, and other surface manupilations
+- Surface modelling, subdivision curves, and other surface manipulations

 The examples folder contains a comprehensive set of brief but illustrative use cases.